Frugal Vacation Planning Tips for Families: 10 Budget-Friendly Strategies to Create Lasting Memories Without Breaking the Bank

 Some hotels even offer evening snacks or light dinners.
 I’ve stayed at places that had free tacos on Tuesdays or a manager’s reception with appetizers.
 These little perks add up!

 I also seek out suite-style rooms with kitchenettes.
-This lets us prepare simple meals and store leftovers, cutting our dining out costs in half.
+This lets us prepare simple meals and store leftovers, cutting our dining-out costs in half.

 Enjoying Affordable Picnics and Outdoor Dining